+- AML/CFT State Ordinance: article 46

+- AML/CFT Handbook: Section 3.4

-37. The AML/CFT procedures and measures of a service provider must, inter alia, consider the periodic evaluation of the effectiveness of those procedures and measures.
+- 44. The AML/CFT policies, procedures and measures of a service provider must, inter alia, consider the periodic evaluation of the effectiveness of those policies, procedures and measures.
 By whom and how often must the effectiveness be evaluated?

-It is important that the management of the service provider be able to reach an independent conclusion as to the effectiveness of the AML/CFT procedures and measures and monitor adequate follow-up action.
-Management may wish to use the MLCO and MLRO to provide information and advice to assess the AML/CFT procedures and measures.
-Depending on the size, nature, and risks of the business (in any case if it concerns regulated financial and trust service providers), a periodic assessment of the effectiveness of the AML/CFT procedures and measures by a dedicated, independent, and adequately resourced internal audit function is required.
+It is important that the management of the service provider be able to reach an independent conclusion as to the effectiveness of the AML/CFT policies, procedures and measures, and monitor adequate follow-up action.
+Management may wish to use the Money Laundering Compliance Officer (MLCO) and Money Laundering Reporting Officer (MLRO) to provide information and advice to assess the AML/CFT policies, procedures and measures.
+Depending on the size, nature, and risks of the business, a periodic assessment of the effectiveness of the AML/CFT policies, procedures and measures by a dedicated, independent, and adequately resourced internal audit function is required.
 If the service provider does not have an internal audit department, the assessment must be conducted by an independent third party.